pdemian/human2regex/Readme.md

 ## Todo
-- Add more regex options such as subroutines~~, conditions, and lookahead/behind~~
+- Add more regex options such as subroutines, ~~conditions, and lookahead/behind~~
 - Fix error messages (They sometimes point to the wrong location, off by 1 errors, etc)
 - Add more useful lex/parse errors (What even is an EarlyExitException?)
 - ~~Use a different/better static site generation method~~